View outside the Kenosha Engine Plant.

-Currently there is an operating groundwater “pump and treat” system to clean up known areas of groundwater contamination at the plant.
-The system’s historic use was to prevent the impacted groundwater from migrating off the site.
-As a result of the Chrysler bankruptcy proceedings, a liquidation trust corporation currently owns the property and is responsible for the investigation and cleanup of any hazardous substance discharges from the plant – unless the property is abandoned.
+There is an operating groundwater "pump and treat" or containment system to clean up known areas of groundwater contamination at the plant.
+The system's historic use was to prevent the impacted groundwater from migrating off the site.
+As a result of the Chrysler bankruptcy proceedings, the city owns the property and is voluntarily conducting the investigation and cleanup of the hazardous substance discharges from the plant.

 - Who is paying for the assessment work at the Kenosha Engine Plant?

 The city of Kenosha has received grants from EPA and the DNR to conduct additional assessment work.
 Further, the Trust transferred $10M in clean-up funds to an escrow account for the state and city to use in dealing with the environmental issues at the property.

 - If there is a cleanup, how much would cleanup activities cost at the Kenosha Engine Plant and who will pay for it?

-The DNR and city estimate, based on other similar properties, that the cost may range from $30-50 million for assessment, demolition, cleanup and monitoring costs.
-However, cleanup costs at brownfield sites vary greatly.
+The DNR and city estimate, based on other similar properties, that the cost may range from $30-40 million for assessment, cleanup and monitoring costs.
+However, clean-up costs at brownfield sites vary greatly.
 In addition, until the degree and extent of contamination is known at a specific property, it is difficult to gauge the exact environmental work needed.

 - Once the site cleanup is completed, what will happen to the site?

-Wisconsin Department Health Services (DHS), Environmental Health Resources
+Wisconsin Department of Health Services (DHS), Environmental Health Resources

 - Project Manager – Ryan Wozniak, 608-267-3227